processone/eturnal/README.md

 configuration][8] is shipped with the eturnal server.
 However, for TURN relaying to work, you'll have to specify the [shared authentication][3] `secret` and probably also the `relay_ipv4_addr` option (which should be set to the server's external IPv4 address).
-Then, either remove the `enable_turn: false` lines within the `listen` section or remove the `listen` section altogether.
 As an example, a minimal configuration for offering STUN and TURN services on port 3478 (UDP and TCP) might look like this:

 ```yaml
 eturnal: